11 Common project management challenges and solutions

 Based on your knowledge of similar, previously finished work, you can set realistic deadlines with the help of good project management software.

-So, you can take care of the project deadlines and other related issues with impeccable planning, alternative analysis, and proper communication of the real-time progress to project participants and other key decision-makers.
+These tools and software help you to take care of the project deadlines and other related issues in project management with impeccable planning, alternative analysis, and proper communication of real-time progress.
 Plan your events, manage your schedule, and keep track of important dates with a project calendar.

 4. Lack of accountability